Charleston vs Las Vegas

 Which city has higher STR taxes — Charleston or Las Vegas?

 Charleston charges ~14% combined (5% state sales + 2% state accommodations + 2% county + 2% city + local option taxes), while Las Vegas charges 13% Transient Occupancy Tax (Clark County).
-Compare the full breakdown in the table above.
+Notably, Las Vegas benefits from automatic platform tax collection, while hosts in Charleston must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?